Marshall, Will and Holly Land of the Lost

 used to portray the various dinosaurs, it is more notable for the general high quality of its scripts, which were frequently written by "name" Science Fiction

 authors.
-Any given week might showcase a story written by Gerrold, Ben Bova, Theodore Sturgeon
+Any given week might showcase a story written by Gerrold (the show's story editor in season one), Ben Bova, Theodore Sturgeon

 , Larry Niven